 You are likely familiar with the adage: you do the crime, you do the time.
 What is taken for granted in that adage is the idea that once you complete your time, you will be free.
 But this is currently not the case for thousands of people leaving the Illinois Department of Corrections (IDOC).

-In Illinois, where the Sargent Shriver National Center on Poverty Law is based, people who have served their full prison sentence are being released and immediately placed on electronic monitoring home detention by the Prisoner Review Board (PRB).
+In Illinois, where the Shriver Center on Poverty Law is based, people who have served their full prison sentence are being released and immediately placed on electronic monitoring home detention by the Prisoner Review Board (PRB).
 Being placed on electronic monitoring home detention forces returning citizens to stay inside of their homes except for a few hours a week when they are given permission to leave.

 Put plainly, electronic monitoring serves as another form of incarceration.

 Nasir Blackwell was placed on a monitor after serving 24 years in prison in Illinois.
 He shared with the Shriver Center that as soon as he returned home after prison his parole officer told him, “you’re still incarcerated, you’re still locked up.
 Just because you’re home doesn’t mean you’re free.’”
 For people who are on electronic monitors, those words are a cruel reality.

 Unfortunately, the use of electronic monitoring for people who have been released from prison is common practice in states around the country.
 However, many of those states have parole, a system that allows people to leave prison before completing their full prison sentence.
 But that is not the case in Illinois, where parole has been abolished since 1978.
 Today, almost every person placed on an electronic monitor by the Illinois PRB has already served their complete prison sentence and paid their proverbial debt to society.

 Placing returning citizens on electronic monitors is not only personally stigmatizing and a continuation of their punishment, it also stands in the way of their reentry into society.